The Density Formula Approach for Non-reversible Isomorphism Theorems, with Applications: Introduction

 \section{Introduction}

 Since the discovery of the Dynkin-BFS isomorphism theorem~\cite{dynkin84, bfs82}, isomorphism theorems for reversible Markov chains have been an important tool to study stochastic processes related to Markov chains.
-Examples of applications of these isomorphism theorems \black include the study of large deviations, continuity, and boundedness of local time processes of Markov processes~\cite{ek09, mr06}, tight bounds for and concentration of the cover time of random walks on graphs~\cite{dlp11, zhai18}, percolation and level sets of the loop soup ensemble~\cite{lupu16}, etc. The book \cite{mr06} contains a rather diverse list of such \black applications.
+Examples of applications of these isomorphism theorems include the study of large deviations, continuity, and boundedness of local time processes of Markov processes~\cite{ek09, mr06}, tight bounds for and concentration of the cover time of random walks on graphs~\cite{dlp11, zhai18}, percolation and level sets of the loop soup ensemble~\cite{lupu16}, etc. The book \cite{mr06} contains a rather diverse list of such applications.

 Non-reversible versions of Dynkin's isomorphism theorem and the generalized second Ray-Knight isomorphism theorem have been discovered by Le Jan, Eisenbaum, and Kaspi~\cite{lejan08,ek09, eisenbaum13}.
-These isomorphism theorems were used to study properties of the local time process for non-reversible Markov chains, such as continuity~\cite{mr13} and boundedness~\cite{mr17} and also to study the large deviations of local time processes~\cite{bm91}.
-Here, we give a density-formula-based \black proof for these non-reversible isomorphism theorems, extending the results in~\cite{bhs21}.
-To do so, we derive density formulas for 1-permanental processes and conditioned 1-permanental processes.
-We then apply Ward identities as in~\cite{bhs21}, together with these density formulas, to give succinct proofs for the non-reversible isomorphism theorems.
+These isomorphism theorems were used to study properties of the local time process for non-reversible Markov chains, such as continuity~\cite{mr13} and boundedness~\cite{mr17} and also to study the large deviations of local Ward identities as in~\cite{bhs21}, together with these density formulas, to give succinct proofs for the non-reversible isomorphism theorems.

 We then use the density formula to generalize the comparison inequalities derived in~\cite{eisenbaum13} for permanental processes.
 Besides, we also derive an upper bound for the cover time of non-reversible Markov chains, using the non-reversible generalized second Ray-Knight isomorphism theorem together with the density formulas for conditioned 1-permanental processes that we prove.